Asayaobi/BnbClone-react/README.md

 Copy `.env.example` file, name it `.env` and add credentials.

-2. To text this project, create a new user or use these following details
+2. To test this project, create a new user or use these following details

 email : demouser@airbnb.com
 password : demo123